 What Is a Radiation Physicist?

 Research what it takes to become a radiation physicist.
-Learn about the job duties of these professionals, as well as educational and certification requirements and salary information, to find out if this is the career for you.
+Learn about the job duties, education requirements and salary information, to find out if this is the career for you.
 Schools offering Diagnostic Medical Sonography degrees can also be found in these popular choices.

 Career Information At a Glance

 Radiation physicists work in the medical field of radiology, specializing in diagnostics, intervention, nuclear medicine and radio therapy.
 The following table provides information for this career:

 |Education Field of Study||Medical physics, radiological physics|